 Here at VACACFP, we are not only ready for some cooler weather but also excited about these Fall/Autumn seasonal foods.
 Do you have a picky eater and want to hide some vegetables in your food?
 In addition to smoothies being creditable in the CACFP and an easy way to get some nutrients in, try one of our favorite recipes from National CACFP, “Cheesy Broccoli Tots’’ and “Butternut Squash Souffle” from Healthy Recipes Blog.
 These can be a great side dish for lunch/supper or even a great snack!

-From tastes tests to farm visits, Farm to CACFP includes anything pertaining to Virginia agriculture, which includes food or gardening education, or eating seasonal or local food.
+From taste tests to farm visits, Farm to CACFP includes anything pertaining to Virginia agriculture, which includes food or gardening education, or eating seasonal or local food.
 Farm to CACFP is comprised of three elements:

 Here are a few activity ideas.
 If you have activities that are not listed below, please share them with us!

-- Taste test with local and/or seasonal foods (different varieties of apples, different colored carrots, etc.)
+- Taste test with local and/or seasonal foods. (different varieties of apples, different colored carrots, etc.)

-- Add a local food item or dish to your menu
+- Add a local food item or dish to your menu.

-- Maintain a garden
+- Maintain a garden.

-- Nutrition education activities
+- Nutrition education activities.

-- Visit a grocery store or farm
+- Visit a grocery store or farm.

-- Cooking or food preparation demonstrations
+- Cooking or food preparation demonstrations.

-- A farmer or gardener visits your center
+- A farmer or gardener visits your center.

-- Connect with a community garden for field trips or collaboration
+- Connect with a community garden for field trips or collaboration.

-What’s in season?
+What’s in Season?

 Click here to download a helpful chart of what’s in season in Virginia throughout the year.

-Connect with local food:
+Connect with Local Food